 The Painted Lady, in a charming Victorian house, is perhaps the finest dining we’ve got in these parts.
 With a formal eight-course meal focusing on fresh, local ingredients, this is the place to celebrate that special occasion.
 Any dietary preferences?
 Let them know when you make reservation.
 Dinner Wed-Sat 5-10.
-Reservations required. $ 201 S. College St (503) 538-3850
+Reservations required. $$$ 201 S. College St (503) 538-3850

 If you’re looking for some light bites, the sandwiches, salads and nachos at the Tavern might hit the spot.
 Their wine list has local options, but they also carry a wide variety of international wines if you need to take a break from Oregon wines (it happens, it’s ok!)
 Fri-Sat 12-10 Sun-Thurs 2-10. $ 408 E 1st Street (503) 554-1704

-With local beer and their kitchen putting out some great pub fare, this is a great place to grab a bite. $ 2515-B Portland Rd (99w) tucked behind Odd Moe’s Pizza (971) 832-8131
+With local beer and their kitchen putting out some great pub fare, this is a great place to grab a bite.
+Wed-Sat 11-9, Sun 11-7 $ 2515-B Portland Rd (99w) tucked behind Odd Moe’s Pizza (971) 832-8131

 This small restaurant, better for takeout, has their smoker going out back serving up classic BBQ with sauce choices which include a Pinot Noir sauce.
-Wed-Sun 11-8. $ 310 E 1st St (503) 538-8080
+Thur-Sun 11-8. $ 310 E 1st St (503) 538-8080

-It’s Newberg’s Chinese restaurant, where Curt does to-go when Kristin orders from the Thai restaurant. $ 400 E 1st Street (503) 538-1661
+It’s Newberg’s Thai restaurant.
+It’s where Kristin orders to-go when Curt orders from the Chinese restaurant.
+Tues-Fri & Mon 11-2 & 4-8:30, Sat & Sun 12-8:30 $ 505 E 1st Street (503) 538-7515

 Step back into the 50’s at Newberg’s hoppin’ burger and ice cream joint…although Curt always gets the fish sandwich.
 Open daily 11-9. $ 208 N Main St (503) 538-6191

 An intimate dinner experience with French dishes in the spotlight.
 Dinner Thurs-Sun 5/5:30-8/9.
-On Open Table $ 245 W. Main St., Carlton (503) 852-6555
+On Open Table $$ 245 W. Main St., Carlton (503) 852-6555

 It’s the Northwest funkiness you were looking for.
 The pub grub is also available at the rooftop bar or the cellar and is good McMenamin’s fare.
 Lunch and dinner daily. $ 310 NE Evans St., McMinnville (503) 435-3154